alejoalvarez/java/Java Core/JDK-JRE-JVM.md

 ## Java Native Interface
 Java Native Interface (JNI) is a framework which provides an interface to communicate with another application written in another language like C, C++, Assembly etc. Java uses JNI framework to send output to the Console or interact with OS libraries.

+## Method Libraries

+Native Libraries is a collection of the Native Libraries(C, C++) which are essential for the Execution Engine.

+## Diference between JDK, JRE, JVM

+The following are a few important differences between JDK, JVM, and JRE.

+- JVM stands for Java Virtual machine, JDK stands for Java development kit, and JRE stands for Java runtime environment.
+- JDK is for the development environment whereas JRE is for the run time environment.
+- JVM runs inside the JRE environment.
+JRE contains class libraries, Java Virtual Machine and other files other than development tools like compiler and debugger.
+- JRE is a subset of JDK.
+JDK contains JRE along with development tools such as compiler, debugger, etc.